Scuba Diving Gran Canaria: boat dives on the southwest coast

 Where to stay during your holidays in Gran Canaria?

 If you like to experience Canary village vibes, and stay close to the coast but don´t like to stay in a touristy resort town, I can recommend staying in Arguineguín.
+If you like to discover the Canary islands away from the mass tourism, you might also like to read my post about island hopping and backpacking the Canary Islands away from the mass tourism and as a female solo traveler.

 Playa de Arguineguín on Gran Canaria